ogratwicklcs/Ansible-Network-Converge/4-jinja/README.md

 #### Step 1

-This step will cover creating Ansible variables for use in an Ansible Playbook.
-This exercise will use the following IP address schema for loopbacks addresses on rtr1 and rtr2:
+This step will cover creating Ansible variables for use in an Ansible Playbook:

 Device  | Loopback100 IP |
 ------------ | ------------- |